 - Users can select multiple consecutive time sessions in one single reservation record.

 - Users can reserve the current session of the facility only (if available) when they have used up their booking quota.

 - Users can only reserve one facility for the same time session.

 Check-in & Check-out

-Users are required to log in to their reserved PC with their NetID and NetPassword within 10 minutes after the reserved session starts.
+- Users are required to log in their reserved PC with their own NetID and NetPassword.

-Note that the above check-in and check-out requirement does NOT apply to Macintosh computers.
-Users who have booked the Macintosh computers can directly use them in the Multimedia Commons (3/F) without having to check in.
+- The above check-in and check-out requirement does NOT apply to Macintosh computers.
+Users who have booked the Macintosh computers can directly use them without having to check in.

-- The Library reserves the right to allocate any available PC to a user, or remove PCs from service as needed (for maintenance purposes, projects, etc.)
+- The Library reserves the right to allocate any available PC to users, or remove PCs from service as needed such as maintenance purposes and events.